enriquev8884/haunted_house_CYOA/README.md

 ###Through this CYOA project we learned to collaborate on Github.
-It thought use how to have multiple people work on a single repo, such as dealing with merge conflicts and how to have it all work together on Github.
+It taught us how to have multiple people work on a single repo, such as dealing with merge conflicts and how to have it all work together on Github.

 #ENTER IF YOU DARE
 [<img src="door.jpg">](begin.md)